 What a Mini-Split Is and How It Works

-A mini-split, or ductless mini-split, is a heating and cooling device that doesn't need ductwork to function.
-It's a popular choice in homes that don't have pre-existing air ducts and for homes with rooms that aren’t served well by the home's existing HVAC system.
+A mini-split, or ductless mini-split, is a heating and cooling system that does not use ductwork.
+It's often used in homes that don't have existing air ducts and for homes with rooms that aren’t served well by the residence's existing HVAC system.

 Mini-Split vs. Central Air